MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

   - There are no conflicting configurations with Azure networking.

 - Don't deploy L7 inbound NVAs, such as Azure Application Gateway, as a shared service in the central-hub virtual network.
-Instead, deploy them together with the app in their respective landing zones.
+Instead, deploy them together with the application in their respective landing zones.

 - Use your existing network, MPLS and SD-WAN, for connecting branch locations with corporate headquarters.
 Transit in Azure between ExpressRoute and VPN gateways isn't supported.